Leviticus 6:1–8:36; Jeremiah 7:21–8:3; 9:22–9:23; 1 Corinthians 15:1–58

 Both Cain and Abel offered a Minchah and not a Korban Olah.
 Cain and his offering were not accepted, and Abel and his offering were.

 Abel offered a fat portion of the firstfruit of his flock; however, the Bible does not indicate that Cain brought the firstfruit of his produce.
 It just says that he brought the fruit of the ground, which seems to indicate that the quality of the offering was substandard.

 We can infer from this that Cain did not offer the Minchah in faith or with a right attitude (Hebrews 11:1–2, 4; 1 John 3:12).

 Cain became embittered when God rejected both him and his offering; however, God graciously told him that if he would do well, he would be accepted.
 Cain rejected Adonai’s advice, likely due to unbelief, and things went from bad to worse.

 He did not repent, choosing instead a path of rebellion that resulted in him killing his brother.

 “If you do what is right, will you not be accepted?
 But if you do not do what is right, sin is crouching at your door; it desires to have you, but you must rule over it.”
 (Genesis 4:7)

 The Shelamim (which is related to the word shalom) is a voluntary offering that expresses a sense of wellbeing, praise, and thanksgiving, such as when Jacob and Laban made a treaty with one another.
 (Genesis 31:54)

-This offering is similar to the burnt offering; however, while male or female animals were acceptable, birds were not.
-The animals are not fully burned as are burnt offerings, but only specified portions of fat and internal organs were placed on the altar.
+This offering is similar to the burnt offering; however, while male or female animals are acceptable, birds are not.
+The animals are not fully burned as are the burnt offerings; only specified portions of fat and internal organs are placed on the altar.